 If you need help weighing the pros and cons of pretrial diversion and deferred adjudication, don’t hesitate to contact our team.
-Mark Thiessen of Thiessen Law Firm is a Board Certified Criminal Lawyer and Board Certified DWI Specialist in Houston.
+Mark Thiessen of Thiessen Law Firm is Triple Board Certified in Criminal Law by the Texas Board of Legal Specialization, DWI Defense Law by the National College for DWI Defense, and DWI Law by the DWI Defense Lawyers Association in Houston.

 With over 100 not guilty verdicts and thousands of dismissals, we have the experience and skill you require to successfully navigate your case.

 Give us a call today at 713-864-9000 or fill out our online contact form.

 - Intoxication Manslaughter in Houston